 How we saved one reader from wasting 3 months on a one-sided relationship…

-Introverted Alpha readers are a thoughtful bunch, and I love getting emails from them every day.
+Introverted Alpha readers are a thoughtful bunch, and I love getting emails from you guys every day.

 Every now and then, I’ll have an exchange so meaningful and interesting that I want to share it with all of you.